frdel/agent-zero/docs/architecture.md

 5. **Knowledge:** Knowledge refers to the user-provided information and data that agents can leverage.
 This can include documents, databases, or any other relevant resources.
 Agents can retrieve and utilize this knowledge to answer questions, make decisions, and perform RAG-augmented tasks.

 6. **Instruments:** Instruments provide a way to add custom functionalities to Agent Zero.
 They can modify agent behavior introducing new procedures, call for tools, or scripts to integrate with other systems.
-Instruments scripts are run inside the Docker container.
+Instruments scripts are run inside the Docker Container.

 7. **Extensions:** Extensions are custom components that can be added to Agent Zero to enhance its capabilities.
 Extensions can include new message loops, custom memory management rules, or even more.